ym820/foreground_window_forcast/index.md

 # Mentors

-We want to give a shoutout to all of the mentors at the Intel DCA & Telemetry team for providing guidance throughout this whole project.
-Big thanks to Jamel for being such a passionate mentor and teaching us how to be a better, well rounded engineer on top of being a data scientist.
-Bijan for faciliitating the environment for learning and encourages us to push out of our comfort zones.
-Sruti for teaching us how to create our own HMM model.
-Oumaima for giving us endless suggestions on how to improve our model by playing around with our inputs.
-Praveen for teaching us how to automate our collection process.
-Teresa for being a great TA and making sure that we receive the feedback from the mentors in a timely manner.
+We would like to express our gratitude to all the mentors at the Intel DCA & Telemetry team who provided invaluable guidance and support throughout this project.
+None of this would be possible without them.
+Special thanks to Jamel for his passion and mentorship, teaching us not only how to be better data scientists but also well-rounded engineers.
+Bijan for creating an environment that encourages us to step out of our comfort zones and continuously learn.
+Sruti for sharing her expertise and teaching us how to create our own HMM model.
+Oumaima for providing endless suggestions on how to improve our model by experimenting with different inputs.
+Praveen for teaching us how to automate our data collection process.
+Lastly, we would like to thank Teresa for her dedication and ensuring that we received timely feedback from the mentors.
+Their guidance has been instrumental in our growth and development as data scientists.

 - Bijan Arbab
 - Jamel Tayeb